hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `platform_fault_domain_count` - (Required) Specifies the number of fault domains that are used by this Orchestrated Virtual Machine Scale Set.
 Changing this forces a new resource to be created.

-~> **NOTE:** The number of Fault Domains varies depending on which Azure Region you're using - a list can be found [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).
+-> **NOTE:** The number of Fault Domains varies depending on which Azure Region you're using - a list can be found [here](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/managed-disks-common-fault-domain-region-list.md).

 * `sku_name` - (Optional) The `name` of the SKU to be used by this Orcestrated Virtual Machine Scale Set.
 Valid values include: any of the [General purpose](https://docs.microsoft.com/azure/virtual-machines/sizes-general), [Compute optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-compute), [Memory optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-memory), [Storage optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-storage), [GPU optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-gpu), [FPGA optimized](https://docs.microsoft.com/azure/virtual-machines/sizes-field-programmable-gate-arrays), [High performance](https://docs.microsoft.com/azure/virtual-machines/sizes-hpc), or [Previous generation](https://docs.microsoft.com/azure/virtual-machines/sizes-previous-gen) virtual machine SKUs.

+* `additional_capabilities` - (Optional) A `additional_capabilities` block as defined below.

 * `instances`- (Optional) The number of Virtual Machines in the Orcestrated Virtual Machine Scale Set.